Azure-Samples/MachineLearningSamples-SentimentAnalysis/scenario-sentiment-analysis-deep-learning.md

 ---
-title: Document Collection Analysis | Microsoft Docs
+title: Sentiment Analysis using Deep Learning with Azure Machine Learning | Microsoft Docs
-description: How to summarize and analyze a large collection of documents, including techniques such as phrase learning, topic modeling, and topic model analysis using Azure ML Workbench.
+description: How to perform sentiment analysis using deep learning with Azure ML Workbench.
 services: machine-learning
 documentationcenter: ''
 author: miprasad